 We take your privacy seriously and will not share your contact information with any third party.
 You also can unsubscribe at any time by following the instructions at the bottom of our messages.

-Crusing for Voters Spring of 2020 Each week beginning in March 15 to 20 cars met at a location in Salina to cruise the neighborhoods encouraging voters to register for the 2020 elections in August and November.
+Crusing for Voters Fall 2020 Each week beginning in September 19th we met at a location in Salina to cruise the neighborhoods encouraging voters to register for the 2020 elections November 3rd.